zuozhenggh/learning-library/data-management-library/goldengate/ogg-to-ggs/connection/connection.md

 ## Introduction

-This lab walks you through the steps to download the root certificate from Oracle Cloud Infrastructure and add it to the Oracle GoldenGate wallet.
+This lab walks you through the steps to download the root certificate from Oracle Cloud Infrastructure and add it to the Oracle GoldenGate Service Manager.

 Estimated Lab Time: 5 minutes

-### Before You Begin

-To successfully complete this lab, you must have:

-* An on premise or Marketplace Oracle GoldenGate instance running
-* The URL and log in credentials for the Oracle GoldenGate Service Manager
-* The log in credentials for the OCI GoldenGate Deployment Console

 ### Objectives

 In this lab, you will:

 * Download the root certificate for Oracle Cloud Infrastructure from your web browser to your local machine
 * Add the certificate to your Oracle GoldenGate wallet
 * Create a credential on Oracle GoldenGate to connect to OCI GoldenGate

+### Prerequisites

+To successfully complete this lab, you must have:

+* An on premise or Marketplace Oracle GoldenGate instance running
+* The URL and log in credentials for the Oracle GoldenGate Service Manager
+* The log in credentials for the OCI GoldenGate Deployment Console

 ## **STEP 1A**: Using Chrome to Download the Root Certificate